The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 Step 5: Retract Brake Pistons

-Step 6: Check Brake Fluid Level
+Step 6: Check the Brake Fluid Level

 Step 7: Tighten Slider Bolts